 Be sure to read the CDF Guidelines to determine eligibility.

-If you are an eligible arts or cultural organization and have not already registered for a Cultural Affairs Account, please complete the registration process to access the Agency’s online forms and receive notification when the Fiscal 2016 Application is released.
+If you are an eligible arts or cultural organization and have not already registered for a Cultural Affairs Account, please complete the registration process to access the CDF Application.

 REGISTER OR LOG IN TO AN ACCOUNT >>

-If your organization missed the Fiscal 2015 CDF deadline and is still interested in seeking support for Fiscal 2015 cultural programming, contact your local arts council to determine if you are eligible for support through the Greater New York Arts Development Fund, a regrant program administered on DCA’s behalf by each borough’s local arts council.he online form; the Application Checklist itemizes the materials required for your submission to be considered complete; and the Blank Application form provides printable screenshots of each section of the online form.
+If your organization missed the Fiscal 2016 CDF deadline and is still interested in seeking support for Fiscal 2016 cultural programming, contact your local arts council to determine if you are eligible for support through the Greater New York Arts Development Fund, a regrant program administered on DCA’s behalf by each borough’s local arts council.

-Existing CDF Applicants or Grantees may view past or current submissions at any time by logging in to the online application:
+Current or past CDF Applicants or Grantees may view their submissions at any time by logging in to the online application:

 LAUNCH THE APPLICATION >>

-Download and review the documents below before beginning the renewal process: the Renewal Guidelines detail applicable eligibility and funding requirements; the Renewal Instructions explain the high level of programmatic and financial detail expected in your submission, as well as provide essential tools to help you navigate the online form; the Renewal Checklist itemizes the materials required for your submission to be considered complete; and the Blank Renewal provides printable screenshots of each section of the online form.
+Review the eligibility requirements and the Fiscal 2015 Renewal materials to get a sense of the current process and requirements.
+The Renewal Guidelines detail applicable eligibility and funding requirements; the Renewal Instructions explain the level of programmatic and financial detail expected in your submission, as well as provide essential tools to help you navigate the online form; the Renewal Checklist itemizes the materials required for your submission to be considered complete; and the Blank Renewal provides printable screenshots of each section of the online form.

 Please be aware that participation in New York State’s Cultural Data Project (CDP) is mandatory for all CDF Applicants, and that CDP’s “CDF Funder Report” is one of the required items on the CDF Application Checklist.
 To learn more, visit CDP’s website at www.nysculturaldata.org.